lraj23/lraj23-self-bot/README.md

 ### Main Purpose

 The main purpose of this bot is to permit me to easily do various tasks, or to automate other things, etc. as a generic self bot would do.
-If I use text commands like /echo, --as-self/echo, @channel, etc. the bot will respond to them in various ways, including taking actions as me.
+If I use text commands like /echo, --as-self/echo, @channel, etc. the bot will respond to them in various ways, including taking actions as me. *Additionally, it assumes the identity of "Lavith AI," a chatbot with a personality somewhat resembling mine (not really that much though it should) that responds for fun in [#lraj23-bot-testing](https://www.hackclub.enterprise.slack.com/archives/C09GR27104V), [#lraj23s-lavish-abode](https://hackclub.enterprise.slack.com/archives/C09KUCDAXFE), and [#5-bots-in-a-trenchcoat](https://hackclub.enterprise.slack.com/archives/C0A21M6CWLU).*

-### Commands
+### Commands and other Interactions

 In my bot, most commands are through text, where I send a message that includes a keyword, and then my bot deletes the original message (most of the time) and performs an action.
 Therefore, none of the below are commands, even if they appear to be, except for /lraj23-help.
 Additionally, whenever someone joins [#lraj23-bot-testing](https://www.hackclub.enterprise.slack.com/archives/C09GR27104V), [#lraj23s-lavish-abode](https://hackclub.enterprise.slack.com/archives/C09KUCDAXFE), or [my tier 2 personal channel (private)](https://hackclub.enterprise.slack.com/archives/C09RMSA9L2K), the bot greets them with a welcome message through my account then notifies me.
 It also asks the person who joined why they joined.